 If You Think You Are Pregnant.

 The first step is to confirm that you are pregnant and this can be done by purchasing a home pregnancy kit from your local chemist.
-If possible before twelve weeks of pregnancy you should make a booking appointment with the Midwife based at the practice.
+If possible before twelve weeks of pregnancy you should make a booking appointment with the Midwife based at the practice by ringing the surgery.

 First Appointment With The Midwife.